How to Find and Measure Product-Market Fit

 Now that you've prepared an initial vision of the pilot version, you need to work on the minimum viable product.
 Which set of features do you need to make the product great?
 Shortlist the must-haves and proceed to MVP development.
 Make sure everything's well-polished before you present the MVP to the world.

-This will pave the way to how to determine product-market fit further on.
 As time goes, you'll analyze feedback, look into collected data, and make changes to what you've launched, achieving a minimum lovable product or even its sellable version.
+This will pave the way to how to determine product-market fit more precisely further on.

 Step 5: Analyze the Product After its Launch

 You'll continue molding the solution further on after it's launched.
 This is the beta version you're showing real buyers, so collect feedback, monitor user behavior, and analyze the findings after actual users give it the first run.
-Then work on product feature prioritization to decide which features need to be made to improve and scale the product.
+After product market fit analysis, work on product feature prioritization to decide which functionality should be added made to improve and scale the product.

 Finding Product-Market Fit: Pre-PMF Tips